lcostant/OMEGA/v1_CEERS/README.md

 The entire data release is made availble to the community, while the example galaxy ID XXX (z=3) is made available in this repository.

-A detailed description of the release can be found in the reference paper (Costantin+2022, in prep.), to which citation is requested if you use this data.
+A detailed description of the release can be found in the reference paper (**Costantin et al. 2022**, *in preparation*), to which citation is requested if you use this data.

 ## Data releases